kevinbungeneers/nhc-client/README.md

 Niko Home Control Client or NHC Client for short, allows you to interface with your Home Control installation.

 The following features are or will be supported:
+- [x] Automatically discover a NHC installation on the network
 - [x] Switching on and off lights
+- [ ] Controlling outlets
 - [ ] Controlling motor-controlled applications (Roller blinds, curtains, garage door)
 - [ ] Access to video feed from doorbell